Police: Four bodies found in NY may be work of MS-13

 MS-13, also known as La Mara Salvatrucha, is one of the largest criminal organizations in the United States, with more than 6,000 members in at least 46 states and the District of Columbia, the US Attorney's Office said.

-In addition, more 30,000 MS-13 members operate internationally, mostly in El Salvador, Mexico, Honduras and Guatemala.
+In addition, more than 30,000 MS-13 members operate internationally, mostly in El Salvador, Mexico, Honduras and Guatemala.

 MS-13 uses violence to intimidate rival gangs, using weapons ranging from firearms to machetes.